starsite/FileMaker-Swift/Data API + Swift (walkthrough).md

  - - -

 #### Active Token?
 A simple Bool check to see if there's an existing token in `UserDefaults`, and whether or not it's expired.
-The `_` means we aren't using/don't care about the token value right now, we only care that there /is/ one.
+The `_` means we aren't using (don't care about) the token value right now, we only care that there /is/ one.

 ```swift
     // active token?